 Let's waste no time.
 You'll notice that these are all over the map in terms of genre too.
 Everyone can get something out of this list!

-In no particular order, we start with...
+In no particular order, and in my opinion the best engineered albums of all time, we start with...

 It's not often that a Bluegrass group gains a national fanbase, but Nickel Creek did it starting with this Self-Titled masterpiece.
 Alison Kraus heard the group and put them in the studio with the best of the best engineers and it shows.